English KS2 Reading INTENT, IMPLEMENTATION AND IMPACT STATEMENT

 At John Burns Primary School:

-- Effective CPD are available to staff to ensure high levels of confidence and knowledge are maintained.
+- Effective CPD is available to staff to ensure high levels of confidence and knowledge are maintained.

-- Summative judgements (Working Towards/Working At/Working Above age-related Expectations) are recorded each term, discussed at pupil progress meetings and in end of year reports for all KS1 and KS2 pupils.
+- Summative judgements (Working Towards/Working At/Working Above age-related Expectations) are recorded each term, discussed at pupil progress meetings and in end of year reports for all KS2 pupils.

-- A love of reading is promoted through: vibrant and inviting book corners in classrooms, DEAR (drop everything and read) and timetabled story sessions at the end of each school day.
+- A love of reading is promoted through: vibrant and inviting book corners in classrooms, daily 15-minute Drop Everything and Read (DEAR) sessions, staff sharing a story with the class at the end of each day and through regular library visits.

 - Effective use of author visits (in-person and virtual) are planned, to enrich and enhance learning experiences and to develop children’s cultural capital in reading.